Telecom subscribers' addition on steady path: MOFSL

-New Delhi, March 21 (IANS) India's telecom subscribers' addition came back on steady path in January 2021, Motilal Oswal Financial Services said in a report.
+New Delhi: India's telecom subscribers' addition came back on steady path in January 2021, Motilal Oswal Financial Services said in a report.

 Accordingly, the total subscriber base increased to 1.16 billion in January 2021.